Gaya, India

-Gaya (IAST: Gayā) is a city, municipal corporation and the administrative headquarters of Gaya district and Magadh division of the Indian state of Bihar.
+Gaya Ji (IAST: Gayā) is a city, municipal corporation and the administrative headquarters of Gayaji district and Magadh division of the Indian state of Bihar.
 Gaya is 116 km south of Patna and is the state's second-largest city, with a population of 470,839.
 The city is surrounded on three sides by small, rocky hills (Mangla-Gauri, Shringa-Sthan, Ram-Shila, and Brahmayoni), with the Phalgu River on its eastern side.